isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

   set at the per-server level takes precedence over one set at the global level.
 The default and supported values for the per-server level parameter are the same as for the global-level parameter.

+- ``ignore-bad-direction`` governs a workaround for Microsoft server bug.
+  When set explicitly to true DNS update responses sent when prerequisites fail with the request signature are accepted as verified.

 - ``user-context`` is an optional parameter (see :ref:`user-context` for a general description of user contexts in Kea).